Radk6/MC-Optimization-Guide/mods-n-stuff/not-recommended.md

 ## List of mods that aren't recommended for one reason or another.
 May change in the future.
 This list assumes that you're already using every mod this guide recommends.
-Furthermore, just because a mod is on this list, doesn't mean it's bad.
-Many of them are great, but they've either been replaced by a better mod or are redundant with something recommended in this guide.
+Furthermore, just because a mod is on this list doesn't mean it's bad.
+Many of them are great, but they've either been replaced by a better mod or are redundant with something recommended by this guide.

 # 1.21.1
 <details>